n3b0j5a/my-vim-plugins/README.md

 * Script for automatic installation of all above mentioned stuff

 ## Contributing
-Fill free to send suggestions to my mail: chevalierdebalibari@keemail.me
+Send all suggestions to my mail: nebojsa@keemail.me